turbo-src/turbo-src/docs/aws/README.md

 ## Security Rules

+The following are the security group rules for the reverse proxy (nginx) and turbosrc itself.

 ### turbosrc-nginx

-Here are the following rules for the security group on AWS:

 Inbound rules